-Key Stage 4 – Our students follow the Edexcel program of study at GCSE from September 2015.
+Key Stage 4 – Our Year 11 students follow the Edexcel programme of study at GCSE from September 2015.
 They will study and undertake two GCSEs: GCSE English Language and GCSE English Literature.
 Year 10 students and below will follow the AQA syllabus for GCSE English Language and English Literature.
-All assessments are now linear with a program of study over two years which culminates in exams at the end of Year 11.
-The students follow the Let’s Think in English pedagogy, again written by Debra Myhill, which provides explicit teaching of contextualised grammar at KS4 in order to improve attainment in reading and writing.
+All assessments are now linear with a programme of study over two years which culminates in exams at the end of Year 11.
+Students explore a range of challenging fiction and non-fiction texts including Romeo and Juliet, An Inspector Calls and A Christmas Carol as well as a range of thematically linked poetry from 1789 to the present day.

 Key Stage 5 – We follow the Edexcel syllabus at Key Stage 5 for A Level English Literature.
 This involves the study of a variety of prose, poetry and drama.
 The curriculum is designed to enable students to develop the following skills: